Do You Play to Win or Play Not To Lose?

 Are you a leader like Midgley?
 Ignoring the need to change and defending the status quo to ensure maximisation of profit?
 Midgley did not rest with lead usage only.
 He later did the same thing by pushing CFCs and may have single-handedly caused our ozone issue to be magnified many times over.
 But there are many leaders like Midgley who do not stand up to be counted.

 Do you stand up to people like Midgley or allow them to continue to destroy lives and the earth?
 Great leaders are bold and daring.
 They decide to stand up and be different.
+They take risks.
 They never let status quo stand in the way of achieving their higher calling.

 People tend to follow charismatic leaders.
 But charisma fades and it is usually the brave and daring leaders who inspire their followers to fight for the cause.
 These daring leaders have the courage to accept that leadership is not about them, but rather about fulfilling their calling and creating a shared purpose for all.
 They do not worry about their personal gains but work collectively for the achievement of this shared purpose.